Future Work Research and Development

 Exploring Future Work

 Future Work Research and Development (Future Work R&D) is being established in 2019 to contribute to HAMK Edu Research Unit with a specific focus and interest on exploring transforming work, future skills of professionals and continuous learning.
-Its goals are to 1) apply educational research and development in close collaboration and dialogue with partners from the world of work, 2) foster dynamic public-private partnerships and 3) enable new and innovative continuous learning opportunities to support professionals in their careers.
+Its goals are to 1) apply educational research and development in close collaboration and dialogue with companies, 2) foster dynamic public-private partnerships with the world of work, and 3) enable new and innovative continuous learning opportunities to professionals at work.

 Digitalization, globalization and workforce ageing with a rapid decline in routine work give rise to new forms of work in future.
 OECD (2019) estimates that 65% of the children currently at school work in professions that does not yet exist, such as “vertical urban gardener” or “drone controller”.
 The transformation of jobs require new and different skills; reskilling and upskilling professional competencies becomes imperative in every career.
 In addition to STEM and basic digital skills, there is evidence of a need in generic, transferable skills (“21st century skills”) including collaborative problem-solving, critical thinking and creativity.
 New, agile and flexible solutions for continuous training are needed, as well as better synchronization of technology, competence development and qualification of employees.

 Future Work R&D is a spin-off research initiative of Global Education R&D of HAMK Edu, where global partners are constantly looking for scalable models to strengthen learning between educational institutions and companies.
 Employment, innovations and continuous learning are considered as key factors to build sustainable societies and “conditions that allow people to have quality jobs that stimulate the economy while not harming the environment” (UN Agenda 2030).